 Buy it: Worm and Caterpillar Are Friends

 Middle grade readers are ready for longer books with more advanced vocabulary.
-We’ve picked a variety of genres for our middle school summer reading list for 2024, from historical fiction to mystery, fantasy adventures to realistic modern tales.
+We’ve picked a variety of genres that will keep kids ages 9 and up reading all summer long, from historical fiction to mystery, fantasy adventures to realistic modern tales.

 Big Tree by Brian Selznick

 Part fantasy, part nature story, and entirely mesmerizing, this is one of those books that will enchant nature lovers.
 Two sycamore tree seeds come alive as they tell their tale of adventure among dinosaurs, volcanoes, and other dangers.
-This book is unlike anything else kids have read, and it deserves a spot on the best middle school summer reading list picks of 2024.
+This book is unlike anything else kids have read, and it deserves a spot on the best middle school summer reading list.

 Buy it: Big Tree